Battle of Ambon: 2–3 February

 On 2 February (some sources say 1 February), the Japanese W-7-class minesweeper W-9 struck a mine laid by the Dutch minelayer HNLMS Gouden Leeuw in the Ambon Bay and sank.
 Two other Japanese minesweepers were also damaged by mines.

 After dawn on 2 February, the main Australian force on Nona plateau, commanded by Lieutenant Bill Jinkins, was in danger of encirclement.
 Jinkins ordered a withdrawal to Amahusu, where he became aware that the Dutch had surrendered.
 Unable to ascertain the disposition of Lieutenant Colonel Scott's force, Jinkins decided to meet senior Japanese officers under truce at the town of Ambon.
 They allowed him to speak to Kapitz, who wrote another note advising the Australian commander to surrender.
-Jinkins set off to find Lieutenant Colonel Scott.
+Jinkins set off to find Scott.

 Meanwhile, the Japanese forces attacking Laha were reinforced and a concentrated assault on the Allies began, including naval artillery, dive bombers, fighter planes and probing attacks by infantry.
 A Japanese night attack in high grass near the beach, between two Allied positions, was beaten back by an Australian platoon.
 However, a massive Japanese offensive commenced at dawn on 2 February.
-By 10:00am, only about 150 Australians and several KNIL personnel were still able to fight at Laha, and Newbury ordered them to surrender.
+By 10:00 only about 150 Australians and several KNIL personnel were still able to fight at Laha, and Newbury ordered them to surrender.

 By the morning of 3 February, the Australians around Eri were struggling to cope with increasing air and naval attacks, wounded Australians, the influx of Dutch personnel, diminishing supplies and widespread fatigue.
 A Japanese flag had been seen flying on the other side of the bay, at Laha.
 By the time Jinkins reached Lieutenant Colonel Scott, the latter had himself met the Japanese and decided to surrender.
 The Allied position at Kudamati was surrendered separately at midday.

 Aftermath

 Laha massacre

 Allied casualties in the battle were relatively light.
 However, at intervals for a fortnight after the surrender, IJN personnel chose more than 300 Australian and Dutch prisoners of war at random and summarily executed them, at or near Laha airfield.
+About 300 of those men who surrendered at Laha airfield on Ambon were killed in four separate massacres around the airfield.
+They were bayoneted, clubbed to death or beheaded.
+None survived.
 In part, this was revenge for the sinking of the Japanese minesweeper, as some surviving crew of the minesweeper took part.
 Those killed included Wing Commander Scott and Major Newbury.
-According to an Australian War Memorial principal historian, Dr Peter Stanley, over the following three and a half years, the surviving POWs:
+According to an Australian War Memorial principal historian, Peter Stanley, over the following three and a half years, the surviving POWs: